 Any soldier, regardless of rank, may be tried by special court-martial.
-However, a special court-martial currently cannot sentence a commissioned or warrant officer or cadet to be confined, reduced in rank, or dismissed from the service.
-Commissioned and warrant officers are, in most cases, tried by a general court-martial.
+However, a special court-martial cannot reduce and officer in rank, or dismiss an officer from the service.
+Thus, commissioned and warrant officers are, in most cases, tried by a general court-martial.